liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

    all rights, including the rights to create and drop tables, to the blank Liferay database.

-Liferay will use this database user's credentials to connect to the Liferay database either directly or through its application server.
+@product@ will use this database user's credentials to connect to the Liferay database either directly or through its application server.
 During its initial startup, Liferay creates the tables it needs in the database you just created.
 It does this automatically, complete with indexes.

-This is the recommended way to set up Liferay.
+This is the recommended way to set up @product@.
 This method allows you to take advantage of Liferay's ability to automatically maintain its database during upgrades or when various Liferay plugins are installed that create database tables of their own.
 This method is by far the best way to set up your Liferay